-How to Assist Students with Technology Directions
+Assisting Students with Technology Directions

 Test Administrators providing assistance with technology directions will likely glance at test items as they scan students' screens.
 This is unavoidable and not cause for concern.
 However, Test Administrators are expected to maintain professional integrity and not use assessment item information in an unethical manner.